COURSE

 Overview

 Gradle is an alternative to Maven which has quickly overtaken it as the default build tool in JEE.
-Unlike Maven, a Gradle build script is a program written in the Groovy JVM scripting language, making it trivial to inject arbitrary functionality into the build process.
+Unlike Maven, a Gradle build script is a program written in the Groovy JVM scripting language (or Kotlin), making it trivial to inject arbitrary functionality into the build process.
 This DSL (Domain Specific Language) based approach is the same as that used to great effect within the ‘Ruby on Rails’ web framework.

-This course will enable developers to manage their builds with Gradle, extend the tool to shorten and simplify their deployment process and use Gradles power features to explore new forms of software development.
+This course will enable developers to manage their builds with Gradle, extend the tool to shorten and simplify their deployment process, and use Gradle's power features to explore new forms of software development.

 Outline